qrvey/partner-portal/v2-website/versioned_docs/version-7.2/embedding/widgets/filters-embedded-scenarios.md

 }
 }

-This feature is available with <a href="/docs/embedding/widgets/app-building/widget-page-view/">Page View </a>, <a href="/docs/embedding/widgets/app-building/widget-page-builder/">Page Builder</a>, <a href="/docs/embedding/widgets/analytics/single-panel/">Single Panel</a>, and <a href="/docs/embedding/widgets/analytics/analytic-suite/">Analytic Suite</a> widgets and you can find sample code in each of the mentioned articles.
+This feature is available with [Page View](../widgets/app-building/page-view.md), [Page Builder](../widgets/app-building/page-builder.md), [Single Panel](../widgets/analytics/single-panel.md), and [Analytic Suite](../widgets/analytics/analytic-suite.md) widgets and you can find sample code in each of the mentioned articles.

 ## Filter Object Structure
 ### Filters Object